Women in medicine: Modern medicine

+Doctors of the Women's Hospital Corps operating on a patient during World War I. Flora Murray and Louisa Anderson went on to found the Endell Street Military Hospital in 1915, which was staffed substantially by sufragettes and treated some 26,000 wounded soldiers during its existence.

 Wafaa El-Sadr, Egyptian epidemiologist and MacArthur Fellow, 2010.

 Monique Frize (centre), Canadian academic and biomedical engineer, 2008.

 Awa Marie Coll-Seck, Senegal's former Minister of Health, in 2009.

 In 1540, Henry VIII of England granted the charter for the Company of Barber-Surgeons; while this led to the specialization of healthcare professions (i.e. surgeons and barbers), women were barred from professional practice.
 Women did continue to practice during this time without formal training or recognition in England and eventually North America for the next several centuries.

 Women's participation in the medical professions was generally limited by legal and social practices during the decades while medicine was professionalizing.
 Women openly practiced medicine in the allied health professions (nursing, midwifery, etc.), and throughout the nineteenth and twentieth centuries, women made significant gains in access to medical education and medical work through much of the world.
-These gains were sometimes tempered by setbacks; for instance, Mary Roth Walsh documented a decline in women physicians in the US in the first half of the twentieth century, such that there were fewer women physicians in 1950 than there were in 1900.
+These gains were sometimes tempered by setbacks; some have documented a decline in women physicians in the US in the first half of the twentieth century, such that there were fewer women physicians in 1950 than there were in 1900.
+A 2026 study attributed this decline to closures of schools with traditionally high female enrollments, higher admission standards for female applicants to medical schools than male applicants, and the refusal of some medical schools, such as Harvard Medical School, to admit women at all.

 Through the latter half of the twentieth century, women made gains generally across the board.
 In the United States, for instance, women were 9% of total US medical school enrollment in 1969; this had increased to 20% in 1976.
 By 1985, women constituted 16% of practicing American physicians.